skarlekar/fargate-patterns/README.md

 ### Good:
 ### Bad: Limited Availability
 While AWS is rolling out Fargate to as many regions as they can, it is not as available as Lambdas, ECS or EKS.
+As of April 2019, Fargate is not available in GovCloud, Sao Paulo

 ## Focus of these Behavioral Patterns
 Behavioral patterns provide solution for the better interaction between objects and how to provide lose coupling and flexibility to extend easily.